PHYS3888/Tutorial_DynamicalSystems/README.md

 contradictMe('I think this will be a boring tutorial.')
 ```

-Be aware of this `@()` notation for defining inline functions—it can be a handy thing to know about!
+So now you know about `@()` notation for defining inline functions.
+It is a handy thing to know about! :smile:

 ### Setting Up

-To complete this tutorial, you will first need to __download__ the [_Brain Dynamics Toolbox_](https://sourceforge.net/projects/bdtoolbox/).
+To complete this tutorial, you will first need to [download the _Brain Dynamics Toolbox_](https://bdtoolbox.org/).

 To access the functionality of the _Brain Dynamics Toolbox_, you will need to tell Matlab where to look.
-Navigate to the directory in which the _Brain Dynamics Toolbox_ is installed and run the following code:
+Navigate to the _Brain Dynamics Toolbox_ directory (that you just downloaded and unzipped) and run the following code:

 ```matlab
 % Tell Matlab to look in the current directory: